Everyone gets a little gassy from time to time. But nobody likes it, which is why home remedies for gas are always

 What About Probiotic Supplements?

 If probiotic-rich foods are good for digestion, is it better to just pop a pill?
-Probiotic supplements may play a role in managing gas and bloating, concluded a May 2019 Advances in Therapy review.
+Probiotic supplements may play a role in managing gas and bloating, according to a May 2019 Advances in Therapy review.

 But for now, the research is unclear on the best probiotics for gas and flatulence — we don't know which probiotic strains or combination of probiotics work best in treating certain diseases or health conditions, per the Cleveland Clinic.

 What's more, you might experience some unintended side effects.
-Probiotics could cause an upset stomach, diarrhea, flatulence or bloating in the first few days after taking them, the Cleveland Clinic says.
+Probiotics could cause an upset stomach, diarrhea, flatulence or bloating in the first few days after taking them, according to the Cleveland Clinic.